1995parham/nvim-remote/README.md

     pip3 install neovim-remote

-If you encounter any issues, e.g. permission denied errors or you can't find the `nvr` executable, read [INSTALLATION.md](INSTALLATION.md).
+If you encounter any issues, e.g. permission denied errors, or you can't find the `nvr` executable, read [INSTALLATION.md](INSTALLATION.md).

 ## Theory